How to Help a Drug Addict Who Doesn't Want Help

 Moreover, it’s important to educate yourself on different treatment options for your loved one.
 Find a reputable rehab facility near you that can provide the care that your loved one needs.
 This will allow you to give practical advice and guidance when your loved one is ready to reach out for help.

 Enabling behavior toward an addict refers to any action or inaction that helps the addict resume their substance use with little or no consequences.
-Well-intentioned loved ones may want to protect an addict from the natural consequences of addiction for many reasons, including:
+You may have the best intentions and want to protect your loved one from the natural consequences of their addiction for many reasons, including:

 • Trying to lower the stress around addiction so they will stop using on their own.